The Ojai Community Defense Zone Project: A Southern California Climate Change Adaptation Case Study

 Reduce potential impacts of high-intensity wildfire; and

-Increase the efficiency and cost effectiveness of fire suppression
+Increase the efficiency and cost effectiveness of fire suppression activities.

 The Forest removed potential fuels that could increase the size, intensity, and rate of wildfire spread, creating fuelbreaks in strategically located areas.